 - Install Google Tag Assistant to verify reporting

 - exclude Wordpress internal traffic to view accurate data

 If you are new to Google Tag Manager I recommend you learn what Google Tag Manager can do, so you can better utilize the tool.

 Without wasting your precious time, let's move on to set up Google Tag Manager on your Wordpress site.

 1).
-Google Tag Manager for Wordpress
+Create Google Tag Manager Account

-Step1: Sign in to google tag manager account.
+Step1: Sign in to Google Tag Manager account.
 If you are new to tag manager you will be directed to create a new account.
 The best practice is to enter your company name in the account name field.

 Step2: Click continue button and enter container name and select where to use this container.
 In this case, the best practice is to write your website url as container name, select web and click create.